 6. Contact and file a statement with your insurance company

-7. Contact an experienced Fresno car accident lawyer as soon as possible so we can begin investigating your case and protecting your rights.
+7. Contact an experienced Fresno Car Accident Attorney as soon as possible so we can begin investigating your case and protecting your rights.

 How Do I Prove Other Drivers Liable?

 To prove that the other motorists were liable, you will have to show that they were negligent.
 It means that they failed to use reasonable care when driving their vehicle.
-To prove negligence, your car accident attorney in Fresno CA will help show that:
+To prove negligence, your Fresno Car Accident Attorney will help show that: